 Undergraduate Retention Committee

-Twelve-member Committee: three administrative representatives designated by the AVP, one staff representative designated by the AVP, one faculty member selected by the MFA from among its members, four elected representatives of the McNichols faculty, one librarian, and two students.
+Ten-member Committee: three administrative representatives designated by the AVP, one staff representative designated by the AVP, one faculty member selected by the MFA from among its members, four elected representatives of the McNichols faculty, one librarian, and two students.
 Up to three invited members may serve each year.

 6 faculty representatives

-Amanda Hiber, Secretary, Engish, College of Liberal Arts & Education (term expires 3/2016)
+Amanda Hiber, Secretary, English, College of Liberal Arts & Education (term expires 3/2016)

 Carmen Stokes, Nursing, McAuley School of Nuring, College of Health Professions (term expires 3/2016)